evaafroz03/GitHub-Practice-Command-Repository/README.md

 $ git commit -m "first commit"

-git remote add origin https://github.com/evaafroz03/GitHub-Practice-Command-Repository.git
+$ git remote add origin https://github.com/evaafroz03/GitHub-Practice-Command-Repository.git

-git push -u origin master
+$ git push -u origin master

 CLONE REPOSITORY

-To get started, open a terminal window in the directory you wish to clone the repository files into, and run one of the git clone commands git clone <repository path>
+To get started, open a terminal window in the directory you wish to clone the repository files into, and run one of the git clone commands git clone <repository path> ,,it downloads repository files.

 $ git clone https://github.com/evaafroz03/GitHub-Practice-Command-Repository.git